Communal areas and flats

 - any other personal items

-In some blocks of flats, we employ cleaners to clean the communal areas every week or two weeks.
-You are still responsible for keeping the communal areas clean and tidy.
+We clean the communal areas weekly.
+You are still responsible for keeping the communal areas clean, clear and tidy.

 Door entry systems

-- let someone you do not know into the building
+- letting someone you do not know into the building

-- let visitors into the building for your neighbour
+- letting visitors into the building for your neighbour

-- ask your neighbours to let visitors in for you
+- asking your neighbours to let visitors in for you

-- wedge the door open and leave it open for any reason.
+- wedging or leaving the door open for any reason

 Mobility scooters